jazzband/Watson/docs/user-guide/commands.md

 Flag | Help
 -----|-----
 `-c, --current / -C, --no-current` | (Don't) include currently running frame in report.
-`-f, --from DATE` | The date from when the report should start.
+`-f, --from DATETIME` | The date from when the report should start.
 Defaults to seven days ago.
-`-t, --to DATE` | The date at which the report should stop (inclusive).
+`-t, --to DATETIME` | The date at which the report should stop (inclusive).
 Defaults to tomorrow.
 `-p, --project TEXT` | Reports activity only for the given project.
 You can add other projects by using this option several times.
 `-T, --tag TEXT` | Reports activity only for frames containing the given tag.
 You can add several tags by using this option multiple times
 `-j, --json` | Format output in JSON instead of plain text